The appraisal process is an estimation that leads to an opinion of value.

 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-P.M.
-Appraisals, Inc. is willing to elaborate on any questions you might have about appraisals in Suffolk County.
+PSM Appraisals, LLC is always more than happy to talk to you about any inquiries you might have about appraisals in Babylon and Suffolk County.